Eminence Gris

 And escape from “Kang!” they did.
 In almost fairy tale fashion.
 One late evening, the young and very pretty girlfriend tied her blankets together and slid down from the second floor balcony of her house to her waiting Prince Charming, who was as dark as the darkness that concealed him.
 “Kang!” was expectedly furious when she found out the morning after, but she could not do anything anymore…

-Everything would have been fine had He not run against some powerful individuals.
-All of a sudden, He had to leave the country at once.
+Everything would have been fine had he not run against some powerful officials in the military.
+All of a sudden, he had to leave the country at once.

 Even “Kang!”.